kaumnen/WinForms-solved/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-### Remember every pull request has to be reviewed, please be patient.
+### Remember that every pull request has to be reviewed, please be patient.

 # Main rules
 1. Use comments